synw/agent-smith/README.md

 An agent is an anthropomorphic representation of a bot.
 It has these basic habilities:

-- **Interact with the user**: the agent can perform interactions and get input and feedback from the user
+- **Interact**: the agent can perform interactions with the user and get input and feedback
 - **Think**: interact with some language model servers to perform inference queries

 ## Packages